m-dango/asdf-raku/README.md

 ## Notes

-Downloads and installs a precompiled Rakudo, including the Zef module manager.
+By default, downloads and installs a precompiled Rakudo, including the Zef module manager.

+If you set the `$ASDF_RAKU_BUILD` environment variable, Rakudo will instead be built from source, and will not include Zef.

+You can choose your build backends using the `$ASDF_RAKU_BACKENDS` environment variable.

 Rakudo versions sourced from [skaji/rakudo-releases](https://github.com/skaji/rakudo-releases).